mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 if { [regexp {381113333417} $numero ]} { set numero "1017"}
 # HERE WE ARE USING TCL TO TRANSFORM NUMBER, IT CAN ALSO BE REGEX "3811133334(..)" to-> "10\1"
 # IT CAN NOT BE DONE USING VOICE TRANSLATION PROFILES.
-We also need to create
-# new incoming dial-peer matching new (translated) number because "default" peer would be match without
+# Also, we  need to create new incoming dial-peer matching new (translated) number because "default" peer would be match
-# incoming COR list (keys).
-In this case we need to add dial-peer (eg 21) with incoming-called number ^1017$
+# without incoming COR list (keys).
+In this case, we need to add dial-peer (eg 21) with incoming-called number ^1017$
 # and on that dial-peer we apply cor list same as on dial-peer 20.
 # Or, we can just change COR lists on our "default" dial-peer (DP 10) to match COR lists configured under DP 20.